AbdelrahmanAli/postgresql-data-modeling/README.md

  - `users`: Dimension table - Contains records of all users
  - `songs`: Dimension table - Contains records of all songs
  - `artists`: Dimension table - Contains records of all artists
- - `time`: Dimension table - Contains records songs played start time
+ - `time`: Dimension table - Contains start time for songs played

 ## Database Purpose